Widerøe is Norway's domestic airline, serving many of smaller regional airports all across the country.

-Available during July and August every year, the ticket allows unlimited travel on Widerøe flights for a two-week period from between 3,460kr to 4,680kr depending on how much of the country you want to see.
+Previously available during July and August every year, the ticket allowed unlimited travel on Widerøe flights for a two-week period.
+The price started from between 3,460kr to 4,680kr, depending on how much of the country you wanted to see.

-A nice touch is that international flights are included in the ticket at the start and end of your itinerary.
-That's great news if you live in Copenhagen, Aberdeen, Hamburg, London, or any of the other Widerøe destinations outside Norway and want to take advantage of this deal.
+A nice touch is that international flights were included in the ticket at the start and end of an itinerary.
+That was great news if you lived in Copenhagen, Aberdeen, Hamburg, London, or any of the other Widerøe destinations outside Norway and wanted to take advantage of this deal.

-You need to book your itinerary when paying for the ticket, but then you're free to change your plans up to two hours before a scheduled departure, assuming there are seats available of course.
+You needed to book your itinerary when paying for the ticket, but then you were free to change your plans up to two hours before a scheduled departure, assuming there were seats available of course.